tsaopy/tsaopy.github.io/notebook1-basic-usage.md

 We ended up with the original model that we used for the simulation, and some readers may say "well it's obviously going to work if you know the right model beforehand and choose that one", and while this is true, it is also true that we didn't pick this model because we knew the solution beforehand, but because it is the simplest model that one can infer from the plot.
 If you are still unconvinced by this, hang on, we'll see some more examples later on that may change your mind.
 That being said, let's move on.

-The next thing we need is to define our parameters, for that we will be defining some parameter objects implemented speciffically in `tsaopy`. `tsaopy` works with two parameter classes `FixedParameter` and `FittingParameter`.
+The next thing we need is to define our parameters, for that we will be defining some parameter objects implemented speciffically in `tsaopy`. `tsaopy` works with two parameter classes `Fixed` and `Fitting`.
 Fixed parameters will have a value (which is assumed as correct and not subject to fitting), a type, and an index.
 I'll talk more about those last two later on.
 Fitting parameters will have those same attributes, and will also have another attribute called prior, which is the probability distribution that represents our prior knowledge about that parameter.

 Defining parameters will be something like this

 ```
 import tsaopy
-p_fixed = tsaopy.parameters.FixedParameter(1.0,'a',1)
+p_fixed = tsaopy.parameters.Fixed(1.0,'a',1)
-p_variable = tsaopy.parameters.FittingParameter(1.0,'a',1,p_prior)
+p_variable = tsaopy.parameters.Fitting(1.0,'a',1,p_prior)
 ```
 When calling the parameter classes, these are the arguments